Paterson Clarence Hughes: Legacy

 The top-scoring Australian flying ace of the Battle of Britain and one of fourteen Australian fighter pilots killed during the battle, Hughes has been described as "the inspiration and driving force behind No. 234 Squadron RAF".
 He is generally credited with seventeen confirmed victories—fourteen solo and three shared.
 This tally puts him among the top ten Allied Battle of Britain aces.
 It also ranks him among the three highest-scoring Australians of World War II, after Clive Caldwell with thirty victories (twenty-seven solo and three shared) and Adrian Goldsmith with seventeen (sixteen solo and one shared).

 A war widow after barely five weeks of marriage, Kay Hughes was inconsolable in her loss: "I wept until I could cry no more."
 Flying Officer Butch ran out of the mess on the day of his master's death, and was never seen again.
 Following a service at St James', Sutton-on-Hull, on 13 September 1940, Hughes was buried in the churchyard at Row G, Grave 4.
 A week later, Kay discovered she was pregnant, but eventually miscarried.
 She subsequently drove ambulances for the British war effort.
 News of his son's marriage came as "a complete surprise" to Percy Hughes, who only learned of his daughter-in-law's existence from the Australian Air Board's casualty letter.
-Having married three more times after Hughes's death, Kay died on 28 June 1983 and, in accordance with her wishes, her ashes were buried with her first husband, whose headstone was amended to read "In loving memory of his wife Kathleen."
+Having married three more times after Hughes's death, Kay died on 28 June 1983 aged 66 and, in accordance with her wishes, her ashes were buried with her first husband, whose headstone was amended to read "In loving memory of his wife Kathleen."